October 13, Reading 3 – Titus 1:1-2:8

 Your word to us is living and active, a two-edged sword.

-Please cut through to the marrow and heart of our selves, reveal to us who You are, who we are (our need for You), the depths of our sin, and the far greater depths of Your love.
+Please cut through to the marrow and heart of our selves, reveal to us who You are, who we are, our need for You, the depths of our sin, the great depth of Your love for us.

 Amen.